sjufan84/modular_loan_qualifier-school-project-/README.md

 # Modular Loan Filtering Application
 The goal of this project is to implement a loan filtering program that will allow users to filter loan availability based on credit, monthly debt and income, and other parameters.
-It will filter through a list of lenders based on their criteria and then export a list of qualifying loans to a *.csv file.
+It will filter through a list of lenders from `daily_rate_sheet.csv` or a user specified file path and based on their criteria export a list of qualifying loans to a *.csv file.

 ---